 Because of her.

 “Jaxon?
-Is that really you?”
+I can’t believe you’re here.”
 She took a tentative step toward him, unsure how this should play out.
 He was Jaxon, and yet too many years had passed for anything to be the same between them.
 He was a stranger now—a very attractive stranger—and she didn’t know him.
-The obvious stares of Garrett and the medical examiner, whose name she’d already forgotten, and the presence of the crowd, now silent as if hoping to catch their words, made the situation even more awkward.
+The obvious stares of Garrett and the medical examiner, whose name she’d already forgotten, made the situation even more awkward.